Philippines Toolkit: AYSRH Service Delivery

 This list will help BHWs and population volunteers to not only track pregnant women in the community, including young mothers, but also speak with parents and adolescents about AYSRH issues and provide referrals to services.

-Other ways in which BHWs and population volunteers as well as youth champions may generate demand for services include:
+Other ways in which BHWs and population volunteers as well as youth influencers such as peer educators may generate demand for services include:

 - Serve as facilitators of intergenerational dialogues, including Usapan for Batang Ina and Batang Ama